Could Temping Solve Your Financial Problems?

-If you are unfortunate enough to be out off work finding new employment can be nigh on impossible.
-Of course much of this depends where you live and search for work.
+If you are unfortunate enough to be out off work finding paid employment can be difficult though of course this may depend where you live and where you search for work.

 - With the minimum wage currently in force in the UK any employer must pay at least just that, the minimum wage.
 This does depend on your age but employers have a legal right to abide by the rules.

 - Never compromise your Health and Safety.
 It can be so easy to accept any old job when you are desperate for work.
 If your gut instinct tells you that the offer of a job is unsafe or may be detrimental to your health then refuse and carry on searching.

-- The Internet has made it easier to search for, register with, and check out, such agencies online.
+- The Internet has made it easier to search for, register with, and check out, employment agencies online

 - Most temping agencies have a whole host of regular temps on their books who work to suit themselves.
 These temps usually work hours that will fit around other commitments such as family and children.

-What to expect when temping.
+What to expect when temping

 A lot depends on the agency, where you are actually working and the contract you have accepted.
 Here is what I discovered:-